 Step 4.
 Develop a communication strategy for optimized vendor relationships

-A successful alignment between the key project stakeholders is one of the main factors for software’s timely deployment and implementation success.
+A successful alignment between the key project stakeholders is one of the main factors for software’s timely deployment and successful EHR implementation.
 That is why you need to make sure a specific communication strategy is created and agreed upon with the entire team.
-The frequency of regular meetings, software development progress reports, communication channels – all these aspects should be discussed beforehand and controlled strictly throughout the project.
+The frequency of regular meetings, software development progress reports, and communication channels – all these aspects should be discussed beforehand and controlled strictly throughout the project.

 Step 5.
 Pay attention to the layout and UX design

-Designing a user-friendly and intuitive layout should be one of the key priorities when implementing an EHR system.
+Designing a user-friendly and intuitive layout should be one of the key priorities when implementing an EHR system in healthcare.
 If done right, UI/UX design can improve both medical practitioners’ and patients’ experiences significantly.
 And since the positive user experiences with a new EHR/EMR system leads to betters business outcomes, don’t underestimate the importance of the user interface design.

 Also, pay close attention to adaptive design best practices: believe it or not, the entire nature of the doctor-patient relationship and communication changes by introducing tablets, mobile-based solutions, and IoT devices.